Weak cartesian properties of simplicial sets: Examples of (inner) span completeness

 generalizing \cite[Definition 3.3.2]{FF} to any inclusions of $[m]$ into $[p]$ and $[q]$.
 Note that the first two cases are not disjoint, but result in the same value for $i,j \in [m]$ due to the assumption of equal restriction.

-Unlike the compository structure on $\mathcal{M}_1$, the property of span completeness does not single out this particular filler over other possible ones, but it does see more fillers (namely for any span of cofaces $[p] \leftarrow [m] \to [q]$ rather than just the one where $[m]$ is embedded as the initial or final face, respectively).
+Unlike the compository structure on $\mathcal{M}_1$, the property of span completeness does not single out this particular filler over other possible ones, but it does capture fillers of more spans (namely for any span of cofaces $[p] \leftarrow [m] \to [q]$ rather than just the one where $[m]$ is embedded as the initial or final face, respectively).

 By \cite[Figure 5]{FF}, $\mathcal{M}_1$ is not a Kan complex.
 It follows that Kan complexes are a strict subclass of span complete simplicial sets. \end{ex}